dntstck/blog/scheduled/raspberrypi-startup.md

 </figure>

 <p><b>Raspberry Pi <sup>400/500</sup></b><br>
 Complete desktop kit, with a Pi5 built into the keyboard.
-Also acceptable for general users and novices to start out with, because it means you just need a HDMI screen to connect to and you have a full blown computer.
+Also acceptable for general users and novices to start out with, because (if you buy the Desktop Kit) all you need a is HDMI screen to connect to and you have a full blown computer.
 If you want to watch youtube, play videos at 4k, tinker with programming, write emails and just use the Pi as a general desktop PC then the Pi500 is a good fit for you.
 There's even a cable you can buy to access the GPIO pins, so you can also tinker with it if you ever decide you want to delve into electronics with a breadboard.</p>

 <figure>
 <img src="{{ site.baseurl }}/raspberrypi/img/raspberrypi-500.png" alt="Raspberry Pi" />